kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 For example, suppose the mice are positioned at `[1, 4, 9, 15]`, and the holes are located at `[10, -5, 0, 16]`.
 In this case, the best pairing would require us to send the mouse at `1` to the hole at `-5`, so our function should return `6`.

+## Daily Coding Problem: Problem #726 [Medium]

+This problem was asked by Microsoft.

+Implement the singleton pattern with a twist.
+First, instead of storing one instance, store two instances.
+And in every even call of `getInstance()`, return the first instance and in every odd call of `getInstance()`, return the second instance.